avnet-iotconnect/avnet-iotc-mtb-sdk/README.md

-This repository contains the IoTConnect ModusToolbox SDK.
+This repository contains the IoTConnect ModusToolbox SDK with support for protocol 1.0 for Azure.
+This repository is in maintenance mode.
+Please use the main branch releases for new projects with protocol 2.1 for AWS and Azure.

 Refer to the [example project](https://github.com/avnet-iotconnect/iotc-modustoolbox-example) for reference to use this SDK.

 This code is based on the [mtb-example-anycloud-mqtt-client](https://github.com/Infineon/mtb-example-anycloud-mqtt-client) project and indirectly on the Infineon's [MQTT 3.1.1](https://github.com/Infineon/mqtt) client library.